alexnitta/faunauth/docs/index.md

 match for the token exists in the database which:
 - has not expired
 - belongs to the user associated with the given email If these conditions are met, the user is logged in.
+The returned data will include an `accessToken`, `refreshToken` and `user` object including the user's `id` as well as any other data on the User document.

+The `input.email` is converted to lowercase, so it is case-insensitive.

 #### Parameters